lostechies/blog/_derickbailey/2013-10-18-minimum-viable-reports-a-nodejs-script-and-console-log.md

 ## Minimum Viable Report

 The first thing I want to know is how many customer accounts and podcasts I have in [SignalLeaf](http://signalleaf.com).
 This will give me some idea of how well I&#8217;m doing w/ marketing effort, feature advertisement, pricing, etc. It&#8217;s not going to give me much, but it&#8217;s a start and it at least feeds my vanity metic of having customers.
 Rather than spend a lot of time building out an administrative back-end for my app, though, I decided to just hack together a quick script that gives me the information I need.
 I really just wanted to see without having to go through MongoDB&#8217;s command line tools directly.

 So I built this little script:

-[gist id=7050627 file=customers.js]
+{% gist 7050627 customers.js %}

 And that&#8217;s it.
 It&#8217;s just an import of my system&#8217;s basic modules, a database connection, a query to get some information and then aggregating that information in to a simple console.log output.
 To run my report, I just run &#8220;node customers.js&#8221; and it will connect to my local database.
 If I want to run it against production, I only need to set &#8220;NODE_ENV=production&#8221; prior to running the script and BAM!
 I have a report of my production app: